ujuadimora-dev/mildew-detection-in-cherry-leaves/README.md

 **Source**: [IBM - crisp overview](https://www.ibm.com/docs/it/spss-modeler/saas?topic=dm-crisp-help-overview)

-A kanban board is an agile project management tool designed to help visualize work, limit work-in-progress, and maximize efficiency (or flow).
+Github has agile project  tool to help visualize work, limit work-in-progress, and maximize efficiency (or flow).
 It can help both agile and DevOps teams establish order in their daily work.
-Kanban boards use cards, columns, and continuous improvement to help technology and service teams commit to the right amount of work, and get it done!
+It  use cards, columns, and continuous improvement to help technology and service teams commit to the right amount of work, and get it done!

 **Source**: [Github - Project boards](https://unito.io/blog/github-projects-agile/#:~:text=Use%20GitHub's%20agile%20projects,-Since%20October%202016&text=GitHub%20Projects%20let%20you%20have,any%20repository%2C%20like%20this%20one.)

-The CRISP-DM process is divided in [sprints](hhttps://github.com/users/ujuadimora-dev/projects/7/views/1/).
-Each sprint has Epics based on each CRISP-DM task which were subsequently split into task.
-Each task can be either in the *To Do*, *In progress*, *Review* status as the workflow proceeds and contains in-depth details.
+The Project Boarf for this project [Cherry_board](https://github.com/users/ujuadimora-dev/projects/8/views/6).
+Each sprint has  Each task can be either in the *To Do*, *In progress*, *Review* status as the workflow proceeds and contains in-depth details.

 ## Bugs
 In heroku app.
 This prject was made to run in Stack 22 and with the new version of Python 3.11 .
 I made the changes accordingly.
 On delpyment to Heroku, I found that most of the dependences on the requirements.txt are old versions and of course the  the deployment fails,  i was doing trial  and errors, this made to spend some time on this project.
 Even at time, i removed all the version on the rquirments.txt Then another issues is the at the file is so large and then the deploment fails of course

 ### Fixed Bug
 So this was later fixed by using this command [heroku login -i] (https://stackoverflow.com/questions/63363085/ip-address-mismatch-on-signing-into-heroku-cli)to set the Heroku app to accespt the project on Stack 20

 ## Deployment